espruino/BangleApps/modules/Slider.md

 R = Bangle.appRect; // For use when determining defaults below.

 {
-currLevel:       undefined,    // The level to initialize the slider with.
+initLevel:       0,            // The level to initialize the slider with.
 horizontal:      false,        // Slider should be horizontal?
 xStart:          R.x2-R.w/4-4, // Leftmost x-coordinate.
 (Uppermost y-coordinate if horizontal)
 width:           R.w/4,        // Width of the slider.
 (Height if horizontal)